 - 1. Well over 90-95% of 2nd degree AV blocks are Mobitz I which is a SUPRAHISIAN Intermittent block at the level of the AV node. - 2.
-P waves come on time), but have a more and more difficult time getting through the AV node, until one does not get through at all and the pattern resets. - On the ECG, this is reflected as regular P-P intervals; P-R intervals become progressively longer until one P wave is present without a QRS followed by a slight pause until the next P wave comes on time, and the pattern starts over again.
-Because conduction to the ventricles becomes progressively delayed until one impulse is blocked entirely at the AV node and there is no QRS, the R-R intervals are irregular and the QRS complexes have a classic "group beating" appearance.
+P waves come right on time, but the wave of depolarization has a progressive delay conducting through the AV node, until one atrial impulse does not get through to the ventricles at all and the pattern resets. - 3.
+On the ECG, this is reflected as regular P-P intervals with P-R intervals that become progressively longer until one P wave is present without a QRS followed by a slight pause until the next P wave comes on time, and the pattern starts over again.
+Because conduction to the ventricles is progressively delayed until there is no QRS, the R-R intervals are irregular and the QRS complexes have a classic "group beating" appearance.

-4. Because the site of the conduction disturbance is at the AV node, the ventricles conduct the impulses they get normally and the QRS complexes should be narrow.
+4. Because the site of conduction delay is at the AV node, the ventricles conduct the impulses they get normally and the QRS complexes should be narrow.